rikiod/SpaceCommsApp/README.md

 | Only uses one light | Slow to send messages |
 | More energy efficient | Need to wait to understand what's being sent |

-**Table 4** The table below shows the pros and cons of using a two light Morse system.
+**Table 4:** The advantages and disadvantages of using a two light Morse system.
 This system would use two lights in which if both were on, a dash is communicated.
 If one is on and the other is off, a dot would be sent.
 If both were off, nothing would be sent.

 | Pros  | Cons  |
 | :----: |:----:|